 6. Track your progress carefully in order to determine what’s working for your business

 In a broad sense, the concept of online business is still fairly new.
-Therefore, the unique challenges associated with leading a team across multiple time zones are largely uncharted territory.
+Therefore, the unique challenges associated with leading workers across multiple time zones are largely uncharted territory.
 In the face of such enormous uncertainty stemming from a relative information deficit, it can be incredibly daunting to forge ahead and see what works for you, especially when there isn’t much available to you in terms of a roadmap.

 Taking advantage of the resources that are already out there and infusing some creativity into your management approach is a good start to get your bearings, but it’s still not enough.
 When problems arise (and they will), it is imperative that you are able to pinpoint their source and deal with them in a way that turns the tide back in a favorable direction.